Lex-2008/Lex-2008.github.io/en/whitelisting-emails-with-sendmail.md

-intro=So they weren't rejected by dnsbl spam filter tags=e-mail created=2015-10-27 modified=2016-12-11
+intro=So they weren't rejected by dnsbl spam filter tags=e-mail created=2015-10-27

-modified_now=1
+> **Update:** Note that long after writing this guide, I've switched to Postfix as my mail server, so this guide was correct at the time of writing, it might be obsolete and/or incorrect at the time of reading.

 Recently I became annoyed by growing amount of spam messages I was receiving.

 Previously I had a simple spam filter, which worked according to this logic:

-> messages from contacts in my address book should go to inbox,
+* messages from contacts in my address book should go to inbox,

-> other messages should go to trash
+* other messages should go to trash

 I'm not very popular person in the Internet, so I am rarely contacted by someone I didn't contact before (actually, **never** during last year),